OCLC-Developer-Network/gists/wms-acquisitions/invoice-payment/README.md

 The datePaid field cannot be set by the API.

-**A new field called userPaidDate is now available so that you can set a paid date independent of the system-generated datePaid field.** If not specified, the userPaidDate field defaults to the current date.
+**A new, optional field called userPaidDate is now available to allow you to set a paid date independent of the system-generated datePaid field.** If not specified, the userPaidDate field defaults to the current date.
 This is what happens when you use the /pay endpoint, which does not take a request body.
 In the above example, you would see:

 ```xml
 <ns7:userPaidDate>2020-06-30</ns7:userPaidDate>